HAQ-Lab/IMPROVE_CSN_explore_clean/README.md

 D) `prepare_data_for_interpolation.R`
 In the origianl datasets, the data were organized to show the concentration of one PM species sampled on a given day on a given site for one row.
 With this R script, we convert it to show the concentrations of all PM species sampled on a given date at given site within one row.

+E) `PM_Comp_Missing.R` documents how to interpolated the NAs in datasets and comparison of different interpolation methods.